someone883/Using-an-Active-Buzzer-With-Raspberry-Pi-Pico/README.md

-## Using a Soil Moisture Sensor With Raspberry Pi Pico
+## Using an Active Buzzer With Raspberry Pi Pico

 Here is the Schematic